CDRT/docs/tbct/tbct.md

 ![Targeted Machine](../img/reference/tbct/tbct4.png)
 </div>
-If you would like to target another remote machine on the network, click **Target Remote** and the dialog below will be displayed.
+If you would like to target another remote machine on the network, click <b>Target Remote</b> and the dialog below will be displayed.

 <div style="text-align:center;padding-bottom:40px;padding-top:40px">